 Some genetic conditions may increase a person’s chance of developing an insulinoma tumor.

 For example, having a family history of endocrine disorders may prompt doctors to consider MEN1.
-The National Institute of Diabetes and Digestive and Kidney Diseases notes that MEN1 symptoms appear equally in both males and females and may start appearing in their 20s.
+The

 Healthcare professionals may also consider the following conditions as possible risk factors for the development of insulinoma tumors: